snowplow-archive/snowplow.github.com/_posts/2015-06-25-analysing-attribution-using-d3-js.md

 <div id="vis"></div> <!-- place this line where the visualisation should go -->

+#### How to use the visualisation:

+The translucent gray rectangle on the y axis is the equivalent of a scrollbar as it can be dragged up and down.
+It is also possible to resize this rectangle by clicking and dragging its ends, to the effect of zooming into the chart, as this rectangle represents a viewport into the chart.
+The translucent circles on the y axis represent a journey each and allow the user of the chart to see if there are journeys not covered by the viewport, as well as a quick view of the density of the journeys' conversion rates.

 This shows the different journeys taken by users (more precisely by each session identifying them) before they converted.
 A journey is a series of touches by the user on different [touchpoints](https://en.wikipedia.org/wiki/Touchpoint), where the touches are in the order that they occured in.
 For example, a journey could be "Ad #1 displayed, Ad #2 displayed, Ad #1 displayed, Ad #1 clicked" where there are 4 touches on 3 touchpoints ("Ad #1 displayed", "Ad #2 displayed" and "Ad #1 clicked").